Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/instructions/app-a/_index.en.md

 }
 ```

-## Delivering data to application B
+## Delivering Data to Application B

 In order to pass data to application B there
 are several ways to go by.